Calendar of Events

 In addition to the Morning Minyan service, and in observance of Yom ha-Shoah, we will have a short ceremony where we light candles in memory of the six million.
 PLEASE NOTE: Links to services and events are not posted on the GJC website.
 Rather, daily and weekly schedules with links are emailed to our member

-As America is in the throes of a historical reckoning over its monuments, Dr. Paul Farber, Director of Monument Lab, a Philadelphia-based public art and history studio, will share insights into how democracy lives and languishes through its sites of memory.
-Through this talk, Dr. Farber addresses local and national stories, including the work of
+HAZAK programs are planned for our seniors (age 55+) and are geared to both reflect common interests and get us to “stretch” to try new activities as well.
+This well-attended book group meets monthly all year long on the second Thursday of the month to discuss great books - BYO tea and nosh to the As America is in the throes of a historical reckoning over its monuments, Dr. Paul Farber, Director of Monument Lab, a Philadelphia-based public art and history studio, will share insights into how democracy lives and languishes through its sites of memory.
+Through this talk, Dr. Farber addresses local and national stories, including the work of |

 0 events,